KS-23

+The KS-23 (Карабин Специальный-23) is a pump action shotgun manufactured by Russian company Tula Arms Plant.
+The KS-23 was developed by TsNIITochMash in the Soviet Union for use by the Ministry of Internal Affairs.
+It is officially designated as a carbine in Russia because it uses a rifled barrel.

-The KS-23 is a Soviet shotgun, although because it uses a rifled barrel it is officially designated by the Russian military as a carbine.
-KS stands for Karabin Spetsialniy, "Special Carbine".
-It is renowned for its large caliber, firing a 23 mm round, equating to 6.27 gauge using the British and American standards of shotgun gauges and approximately 4 gauge using the current European standards (based on the metric CIP tables), making it the largest-bore shotgun in use today.
+The KS-23 is renowned for its large caliber, firing a 23 mm shotgun shell, equating to 6.278 gauge using the British and American standards of shotgun gauges and approximately 4 gauge using the current European standards (based on the metric CIP tables), making it the largest-bore shotgun in modern use.

 History

-The KS-23 was designed in the 1970s for suppressing prison riots.
-It was created by TsNIITochMash, a key Soviet weapons developer, for the Ministry of Internal Affairs (MVD).
-The barrel for the KS-23 were made from 23 mm aircraft gun barrels that were rejected due to manufacturing flaws.
-These rejected barrels were deemed to be acceptable for the lower stress of firing slugs and less-lethal rounds, and thus were cut down in length for use as shotgun barrels.
+The KS-23 was designed in the 1970s by TsNIITochMash, a key weapons developer in the Soviet Union, as a shotgun for the Ministry of Internal Affairs (MVD) with the purpose of suppressing prison riots.
+The design implemented barrels produced for the Gryazev-Shipunov GSh-23, an autocannon that fires 23×115mm rounds fitted to Soviet military aircraft.
+These GSh-23 barrels were rejected by quality control due to manufacturing flaws, but were deemed to be acceptable for the lower stress of firing slugs and less-lethal rounds.
+These barrels were then cut down in length for the KS-23, reducing production costs, and a 23x75mm shell was developed.
+As a result of reusing GSh-23 barrels, the KS-23 has the unique features of being a shotgun with a rifled barrel.

-The KS-23 began to see use during the mid-1980s by several MVD forces.
+The KS-23 began to see use during the mid-1980s by several MVD forces, including the Militsiya and the Internal Troops.
 During the 1990s, research was made into improving the original design to make it usable in confined indoor areas.
 Two prototypes were proposed, the KS-23M and KS-23K, although only the M version saw use.